mearjuntripathi/Data_Structure_Algorithm/Bit -manipulation/understaning binary representation.md

 Understanding binary representation forms the foundation for working with individual bits and performing bitwise operations.
 Once you're comfortable with binary representation, we can move on to basic bitwise operations.

-Sure!
 Let's dive into some C++ code examples for working with binary representation:

 #### Converting Decimal to Binary in C++:
 ```cpp